dingp/spin-acme/README.md

 # Helm Chart for automatically renewing TLS certificate

 This a helm chart for obtaining and automatically renewing TLS certificate on the NERSC spin platform.

+This helm chart automates the steps described in the repository [dingpf/acme](https://github.com/dingp/acme).

 Before installation, you will need:

 1. an existing or a new namespace of a Spin project;
 2. install `kubectl` and `helm`;